One of the biggest advances in the last five years in golf technology has been in the realm of golf swing analysis and shot-tracking.

 Is this a product you’ll find yourself using over and over again through the year, or is this something that’ll wind up gathering dust in the basement?

-I have friends who buy every late-night advertised gadget they see, try it once and discard it on the pile of failed devices.
-Especially since a lot of these new high-tech gadgets are getting quite expensive, you want to purchase something that you’ll actually use.
+I have friends who buy every late-night advertised gadget they see, try it once, and discard it on the pile of failed devices.
+Especially since many of these new high-tech gadgets are getting quite expensive, you want to purchase something that you’ll use.

 Is this a good deal?
 Even if it works, can a lower-priced item get similar results?
 If you’re a golfer on a budget (and who isn’t these days?), you want to get the most out of every dollar you spend.

 How advanced is this product?
 Is it cutting-edge technology or tired tech that’s outlived its usefulness?
 You want to be sure you’re getting the latest and greatest tech to make sure you’re on the cutting edge.

 Will this last through the season?
 Can I use it all winter and still expect it to work when next season rolls around?
 A lot of these items have delicate technology crammed into small packages.